Sugar Snap Peas:

 Available September – March

 The two varieties of melons grown by Twin Springs.
 The only complaint we have heard is that they are “too sweet” for some.
 Available mid July until Frost.

 A recent addition, and very popular.
 Look for them to start sometime in June.
 We grow Sugar Snak and Mokum, two very sweet and crisp varieties.

-Available June through December
+Available on and off June through December

 This cool weather crop is a real hit with customers as the freshness of our sprouts makes them a far cry from the often bitter and sour ones, due to age, typically found in grocery stores.
 We pick them multiple time a week through the fall harvest.
 Either roasted or steamed their sweetness comes through.
 We generally start picking them in mid September and offer them until the weather gets too cold for them to grow.

 We presently grow three varieties, which are available beginning in September, and going right through the winter months.
 Butternut is the old reliable standard called for in most recipes for baking, roasting and soups.
 Sunshine is a Japanese Kabocha variety which is known for its’ sweetness and velvety texture.
 Bon Bon is a relatively new award winning variety in the Buttercup family, which also cooks up sweet and smooth.

 Red Norland and Vivaldi as tender young new potatoes in the early summer months, followed by Vivaldi a new variety which is similar but superior in flavor and texture to the Yukons we used to grow.
 The variety is known in England, where it was developed, as the weight watcher potato as it has significantly fewer calories than most other varieties.
 Vivaldi are available from late summer through the fall and winter.